SzymonNowakowski/DIY_wall_panel/README.md

 # wall_panel

 ## Description
-DIY wall panel with screws - consists of several flat geometrical surfaces to be laser-cut-out from plywood of different thickness.
-Then, they can be glued together with wood glue.
+DIY wall panel consists of several flat geometrical surfaces laser-cut out from plywood of different thickness and glued together.
 The screw nuts are fixed in place in-between layers.

 It may be used as a playground for kids, provided you consider your children safety *first*.
 It is your decision.
 Kids appreciate that they can play with real adult stuff, not toys.
 Matching tool types with screw head types and screw sizes with nut sizes is great for improving cognitive skills.
 Using tools with different handles and with different screwing and unscrewing motion types is great for the general dexterity and eye-hand connection development for young children.
 But **I don't recommend that you use this design as a toy for children**.